MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing3.md

 Your segmentation is now shown in the `View2D`.
 You can change the color and transparency of the overlay via SoView2DOverlay.

 ### Close Gaps
 Scrolling through the slices, you will see that your segmentation is not closed.
 There are lots of gaps where the gray value of your image differs more than your threshold.
 You can simply add a `CloseGap` module to resolve this issue.
-Configure *Filter Mode* as *Binary Dilatation*, *Border Handling* as *Pad Src Fill* and set *KernelZ* to 3.
+Configure <field>Filter Mode</field> as *Binary Dilatation*, <field>Border Handling</field> as *Pad Src Fill*, and set <field>KernelZ</field> to *3*.

 The difference before and after closing the gaps can be seen in the Output Inspector.